stevana/stateful-pbt-with-fakes/README.md

 mutable state, file I/O and networking.
 It also lays the foundation for being able to test concurrent programs, as we shall see below.

-Around the same time (2002) John Hughes was applying for a major grant at the Swedish Strategic Research Foundation, part of this process involved pitching in front of a panel of people from industry.
+Around the same time as the second paper was published (2002), John was applying for a major grant at the Swedish Strategic Research Foundation.
+A part of the application process involved pitching in front of a panel of people from industry.
 Some person from [Ericsson](https://en.wikipedia.org/wiki/Ericsson) was on this panel and they were interested in QuickCheck.
-There was also a serial entrepreneur on the panel and she encouraged John to start a company, and the Ericsson person agreed to be a first customer, and so Quviq AB was founded in 2006[^1].
+There was also a serial entrepreneur on the panel and she encouraged John to start a company, and the Ericsson person agreed to be a first customer, and so Quviq AB was founded in 2006[^1] by John and Thomas Arts (perhaps somewhat surprisingly, Koen was never involved in the company).

 The first project at Ericsson that Quviq helped out testing was written in Erlang.
 Unlike Haskell, Erlang is not a pure functional programming language and